harveydevereux/harveydevereux/README.md

 ### Hi, I'm Harvey

-I did a PhD student, then a Post-doc.
+I did a PhD, then a Post-doc.
 I like to build neat applications and automations.

 I love Rust, but mainly work in Fortran (I know), Python, and C++ professionally.